 Ketty’s mother Betty passed away a few months later in August 2006.
 By lantern light at midnight the night before she died, I held her hand and promised her Village2Village Project would take care of her daughter.
 And we have kept that promise.

 Ketty has grown into a wonderful young woman who has the gentle manner of her mother, and the nurturing nature of her grandmother who raised her from that day.
-In 2016, she entered Nursing School, and her eyes light up when she talks about her courses.
+In 2016, she entered Nursing School, and her eyes light up when she talks about her courses and her volunteer work at Serere Hospital.
 Eyes that often remind me of her mother, Betty.

 Ten year old Aworu Sam was the very first child that Village2Village Project helped in 2003.
 Sam’s father, a veterinary surgeon, had died of HIV/AIDS the year before.
 His mother was also HIV+ and very ill and two little siblings had died as well — Sam had lost a family member to AIDS every two years of his young life.